Scottsdale, Arizona: Golf

 Scottsdale is a noted golf and resort destination, with a sizable portion of tax revenue being derived from tourism.
 It is also home to the Phoenix Open Golf Tournament held at the Tournament Players Club every year and the Barrett-Jackson car show held at WestWorld.

 In all, the city is home to more than 200 area courses offering layouts that range from the rolling green fairways of traditional courses, to desert golf designs.
 In 2006, the Robb Report cited Scottsdale as "America's Best Place to Live for Golf."
 The Boulders Resort & Golden Spa and Four Seasons Resort Scottsdale at Troon North were selected in 2005 as the second and fourth best golf resorts in the nation by Travel + Leisure Golf magazine.
-Other golf courses in the area include FireRock, Troon North, The Phoenician, and Silverleaf, and Desert Mountain.
+Other golf courses in the area include FireRock, Troon North, The Phoenician, Desert Highlands, Silverleaf, and Desert Mountain.

 Scottsdale National Golf Club is a private golf club in the McDowell Mountain Range, the course itself is a par 72 on 290 acre.
 In the past, it has received awards from Golf Digest and Golfweek.
-It hosts an 18-hole course as well as a nine-hole course called "The Bad Little Nine."
+It hosts an 18-hole course as well as a nine-hole course called "The Bad Little Nine".
 The club also hosts the "Wild West Invitational," a tournament including a final round where competitors must contend with loud distractions.
 It has also been mentioned as a possible location for future PGA Championships.